 |Cache Type||Low Power DDR4 SDRAM||Low Power DDR4 SDRAM|

 |Controller Configurations||Penta-Core, 8-Channels||Not Specified|

 Result: NAND Flash is the main storage of your SSD and both of them have the same TLC NAND.
 However, 980 Pro comes with more layers of NAND which is a pro.
-The DRAM Cache buffer is same in both i.e. DDR4 SDRAM.
-The 970 Evo has Phoenix controller whereas the 980 Pro has a much more advanced Elpis controller.
+The DRAM Cache buffer is the same in both i.e. DDR4 SDRAM.
+The 970 Evo has the Phoenix controller whereas the 980 Pro has a much more advanced Elpis controller.
 So, the 980 Pro is winning this battle again.

 This is where most of the users tend to change their minds.
-Same can happen here as well.
-Because Samsung 980 Pro is an overkill for the people who has PCIe 3.0 motherboard.
+The same can happen here as well.
+Because Samsung 980 Pro is overkill for the people who have PCIe 3.0 motherboard.
 So, they will never go for it.
 But, the 970 Evo is a good option for any kind of motherboard with enough data read and write speed.
-However, the price difference in not that huge.
+However, the price difference is not that huge.

-I would suggest you to check live prices because they keep changing time to time.
+I would suggest you check live prices because they keep changing from time to time.